Locus-Wong/Music-app-page/README.md

 - **Personalization**: Add your favorite artists and songs to customize your music experience.

 Enjoy exploring new music and staying updated with your favorite artists!

+This project is intended to help improve my skills in HTML, CSS and Javascript by faithfully recreating the Unity manual's layout and style.